Terria (consortium)

+Companies involved

 The companies involved were Internode Systems, iiNet, Macquarie Telecom, Optus and Primus.

 Absent from the list was Telstra.

+Purpose

 Terria came about in response to a proposal from Telstra to build a Fibre to the node (FTTN) communications network around Australia.
 The consortium (which at the time comprised eight companies — iiNet was yet to join) responded that the new network would lock out all competitors and would only provide speeds that were achievable with the existing infrastructure.
 They proposed an alternate open network that with Telstra's participation would have covered a larger percentage of the population and allowed open competition for the same cost.
 Telstra refused, and apparently due to regulatory issues, abandoned their original plan.

+History

 In December 2006, the group announced their intention to combine to invest in a Fibre To The Node network.
 They lodged a special access undertaking regarding pricing policy with the Australian Competition & Consumer Commission (ACCC) in June 2007.

 In December 2007, the ACCC rejected the plan due to a lack of incentives for providers of the service to compete.

 In May 2008, the consortium, upon its rebranding to Terria, placed the 5 million dollar bond to take part in the tender process to develop the national broadband network promised by the Rudd Government.

 On 2008-11-26, Optus Networks Investments lodged a bid to build the National Broadband Network, on behalf of the Terria consortium.

 On 7 April 2009, the Australian Government terminated the National Broadband Network tender, opting to instead build the network on its own.

 On 15 September 2009, it was announced that Terria would reform and put out the call for new members to join the fight in ensuring the government's $43 billion national broadband network becomes a reality.